Varna

 We came with a few minutes to spare till closing time so we didn’t have much time to spend inside but we definitely aim to make a return trip and finish the visit.

-Sea Garden – Primorski Park
+7. Take a Walk in the Sea Garden – Primorski Park

 It’s a well-known, expansive seaside park with landscaped gardens & promenades, plus a swimming complex.
 We found it a very nice and enjoyable walk and a must visit place when in Varna.